AaltoRSE/speech2text/docs/source/user_guide.md

 # User Guide

 Aalto speech2text app is available to researchers of Aalto University.
-The app is run on the [Aalto Triton cluster](https://scicomp.aalto.fi/triton/) and its usage is free for all Aalto researchers (bachelor's and master's thesis workers, doctoral students, post docs, visiting researchers).
+The app is run on the [Aalto Triton cluster](https://scicomp.aalto.fi/triton/) and its usage is free for all Aalto researchers (master's thesis workers, doctoral students, post docs, visiting researchers).
 The list of supported languages can be found [here](https://github.com/openai/whisper#available-models-and-languages).

 > **_NOTE:_** The service is still under development and available as a preview and for feedback.